Search

 • You can connect to the internet in case you want to learn online or download lessons for learning offline.

-• For Babbel Live and Babbel Intensive: You have access to the internet to start the video session for your live language course.
+• For Babbel Live: You have access to the internet to start the video session for your live language course.

 Keep an eye out for these requirements when you’re looking for the right place to learn a language.
 And don’t worry: You can still learn effectively even if only a few of the requirements are met.